 1. Opening market value, deposits and withdrawals

-Dealers and advisors are required to disclose the opening market valueMarket value The value of an investment on the statement date.
+Dealers and advisers are required to disclose the opening market valueMarket value The value of an investment on the statement date.
 The market value tells you what your investment is worth as at a certain date.
 Example: If you had 100 units and the price was $2 on the statement date, their market value would be $200.+ read full definition of the account, the market value of deposits and transfers of cash and securities into your account, and the market value of withdrawals and transfers of cash and securities out of your account, for the latest 12-month period and since the account was opened.

 The market value tells you the value of the investment on any given day – this would be the date on the investment performance report.
 For example, if you had 100 units of a stockStock An investment that gives you part ownership or shares in a company.
 Often provides voting rights in some business decisions.+ read full definition at a shareShare A piece of ownership in a company.
 A share does not give you direct control over the company’s daily operations.
 But it does let you get a share of profits if the company pays dividends.+ read full definition price of $2 on the statement date, the market value of the shares would be $200.